Lyd-W/beckminster-crest/README.md

 ### Contact Section

 The Contact section holds a paragraph of text regarding contacting the school, below this a location on Google Maps is included with the school's contact information.
-Below this there is a contact form for users to send in enquires about the school with some pre-set topics as well as a general enquiry for any topics not listed, the form has set field entry requirements to prevent submission of an incomplete form.
+Below this there is a contact form for users to send in enquiries about the school with some pre-set topics as well as a general enquiry for any topics not listed, the form has set field entry requirements to prevent submission of an incomplete form.
 The layout style, is again, consistent with the rest of the website with the mobile and tablet view showing the information stacked, moving onto larger screens, the location and schools contact information sit next to each other for a smoother finish.

 ![Contact section](docs/existing-feature-contact.png "Contact Section")